 Separate the bath and shower

 Many people have a shower head installed over the tub, but if you’re sharing a bathroom this limits the room to being suitable for just one person.
 If space allows, try to separate the bath and shower as this means both of you can get ready at the same time.
+Alternatively, if you're feeling sociable, you could fit a larger bath for sharing!

 If that’s not an option, consider a double shower head instead.
 Remember, living together does take a lot of compromise.
 So, instead of pushing your design ideas onto the other person, consider styles that will suit your lifestyle together.